Contribute to this guide

 export class AppModule { }

-Import the editor build in your Angular component and assign it to a public property to make it accessible from the template:
+Then, import the editor in your Angular component and assign it to a public property to make it accessible from the template.
+The below example shows how to use the component with open-source and premium plugins.

 // app.component.ts